ZELFs/ButtCast/README.md

 # Butt Cast

 Welcome!

 This page will be updated as the project goes along.
-The text on this page has been edited by [@zelf](https://github.com/ZELFs) so far ~

 ## Purpose